Study of displaced distal radius fractures

 Patients who decline randomization are offered the option to join an observational cohort, where they receive standard care and are followed similarly to those in the trial arms.

-Primary outcome
+Primary endpoint

-Wrist function at 12 months, assessed using the Patient-Rated Wrist Evaluation (PRWE) score.
+The primary endpoint is wrist function at 12 months, assessed using the Patient-Rated Wrist Evaluation (PRWE) score.

-• Patient satisfaction (PASS)
+• Patient satisfaction (PASS) at 3 months and 1 year

 Hospitals